 Shockwave Therapy was originally invented for the treatment of kidney stones to blast the rigid tissues into smaller pieces, making it easier to pass.
 After the effectiveness of that treatment was established, researchers began studying the effects of the machine at different settings and used it to treat calcific tissue and scar tissue in the body.
 Their findings indicate that this treatment is extremely effective for the treatment of most musculoskeletal conditions in the body.

 - Success rate up to 90% in the treatment of soft tissue disorders, including:

 - It is an excellent cost-effective treatment

 - Helpful in the treatment of chronic pain including:

 - Varied application in many fields including orthopedics, rehabilitation, and sport medicine

 - Latest medical research shows that it can have a positive impact on acute pain

 How does shockwave therapy work?

-Shockwave Therapy also known as extracorporeal shock wave therapy [ESWT] is a method that is being used more commonly in physiotherapy.
+Shockwave Therapy is also known as extracorporeal shock wave therapy [ESWT].
+It is a method that is being used more commonly in physiotherapy.
 Using much lower energy compared to other medical applications, it is primarily used to treat connective tissues such as ligaments and tendons.
-To begin with, you will be assessed by the physiotherapist to identify that you are an appropriate candidate for the therapy.
-They will also ensure you are educated about your condition and suggest the activities you can do in conjunction with the treatment such as activity modification, tennis elbow exercises, acupuncture, massage, examining any other contributing factors such as posture, strength, or weakness of other muscle groups, etc.

 What is Spondylolisthesis?